How To Set Up Local Conversion Tracking

 <!-- Google Analytics 4 tag --> <script async src="https://www.googletagmanager.com/gtag/js?id=G-XXXXXXXXXX"></script> <script> window.dataLayer = window.dataLayer || []; function gtag(){dataLayer.push(arguments);} gtag('js', new Date()); gtag('config', 'G-XXXXXXXXXX'); </script>

-Once your GA4 property is installed, set up events to track specific actions that are important for your business.
+One naming change to know: in 2024 Google renamed GA4 “conversions” to “key events”.
+In Analytics you now mark an event as a key event; the word “conversion” now refers to a key event you import into Google Ads.
+Once your GA4 property is installed, set up events to track the actions that matter for your business.
 For local businesses, consider defining custom events for actions like:

 - Phone calls: Use parameters such as